MSFaizi/first-demo/README.md

 - press ESC button then
 - :wq
 - systemctl restart sshd
-- systemctl status sshd \
+- systemctl status sshd
+-
-Go to Step-5
+Go to Step-5 ansible-server (Complete below steps after step-6 completion)

 - ssh-keygen \
 Leave blank all
 - ssh-copy-id -i root@[ansible-server private IP] \
 Note: First time it will ask for password, give password what we had set earlier.
 And then we can access ansible-server in jenkins-server only.
 Just to check the same go through bellow command
 - ssh root@[private IP of ansible server]
 - exit
+-
+Go to Step-5, from where we had left (basically keygen part)

 Ste-5: ansible server
 - amazon-linux-extras install epel -y [epel provide easy access to install commonly used pakages on centos]